telerik-boneyard/Platform-Knowledge-Base/_templates/troubleshooting.md

 | Other stuff: | [Other stuff here]                             |

 ## Description
 <!-- Mandatory -->
 State the question.

 * Use complete thoughts.
 * Use words and phrases the customer used to describe the issue (even if technically inaccurate).
+This, as well as providing technical details and keywords benefits higher indexing of the article among Google searches.
 * If possible restate the problem in technical wording.
 This increases the ability to find the article for internal staff.
+* Add factual statements that clarify the issue.
+These are facts that will not change when the issue is resolved.
+Information or troubleshooting steps that bring clarity to the issue but are not part of the actual problem.

-## Steps to Reproduce\Additional Details
+## Steps to Reproduce
 <!-- Optional -->
 <!-- TO DO: Decide which name suits better -->
 Environment information that is not listed in the Environment section of the article.